Razer’s concept gaming chair wraps players in a huge, curved screen

 Regardless of the game platform, users would of course be able to turn on the RGB lighting accents.
 This is a gaming chair after all.

-While Project Brooklyn is the biggest moonshot in Razer’s offerings, the company also built a reusable mask called Project Hazel.
+While Project Brooklyn is the biggest moonshot in Razer’s gaming chair offerings, the company also built a reusable mask called Project Hazel.

 There’s no word on when, or even if it will ever come to the market, but Razer has equipped its protective mask with a pair of “filtration pods” that it claims trap roughly 95 percent of airborne particles.
 The majority of the mask is translucent, so people can see the wearer’s lips during a conversation.
 And it has a built-in microphone and speaker that actually amplifies your voice to make the wearer easier to hear and understand.

-If it ever hits the market, it almost certainly won’t be cheap, but if we’re going to be wearing masks for the long haul, it may be an investment people are willing to make.
+If this Razer computer gaming chair ever hits the market, it almost certainly won’t be cheap, but if we’re going to be wearing masks for the long haul, it may be an investment people are willing to make.
 Plus, it will give your face swanky RGB lighting to match your gaming PC and your ultra-fancy chair at home.